emgiraldo/mercadolibre-api/README.md

 - Maven Project: This project is based on a basic archetype for web app.
 - Bootstrap Front-End: It uses a basic Bootstrap definition for the UI.
 The connection to the backend is made in two different ways: (1) Calling project backend services for categories, listing types and list item, (2) Calling mercadolibre REST API Service directly for currencies.
 The associated dependencies are accessed by CDN.

-The project is still missing to complete the procedure for authorization and publishing an item.
+The project is still missing some functions to complete the procedure for authorization and publishing an item.

 # instructions
 1. Simple clone the project in your favorite IDE or directly to your filesystem